yuokamura/Investigation_On_Employee_Absenteeism/README.md

 ### Model
 Logistic regression with all attributes were used first.
 From coefficient, least contributing attributes were eliminated and logistic regression was used again.

+## analysis
+Data visualisation with tableau
+- Absenteeism prob vs ave
+- Absenteeism prob vs reasons
+- Absenteeism prob vs transportaion expense (with the indication of the number of children.)